top of page

 Free Routines:

-Three of the seven competition jumps are Free Routine jumps.
-The Free Routine is created by the team and is scored based on style, dive-plan and camerawork.
+Three of the seven competition jumps are free-routine jumps.
+The team creates the free routine, which judges score based on style, dive-plan and camerawork.

 Compulsory Routines: